 When you think about how your credit score is calculated, it may seem like a black box.
 But thankfully, this black was left unlocked and we know the recipe.

-Several factors that are taken into account to calculate a credit score.
+Several factors are taken into account to calculate a credit score.

 Here the factors for your credit score and how they are weighted: